Elizabeth Anne Finn: Diplomatic life

+From 1841, the Arabic and Hebrew scholar James Finn became a regular visitor to the family home.
+McCaul and Finn, who had been appointed British consul for Jerusalem in November 1845, married on 2 January 1846 at St John on Bethnal Green.

-After her marriage to James Finn, who was appointed British consul, the couple moved to Jerusalem.
+Following the marriage the couple moved to Jerusalem.
 The consuls were instructed to befriend in every possible way the Jews in Jerusalem and Palestine, who had no kind of European protection.

-As a diplomat's wife in Jerusalem, Elizabeth Finn learned Arabic by asking her Dragoman for ten Arabic words each day, putting one on the fingers of each hand.
-In later life asked to translate the correspondence in Arabic dialect between the Mahdi Muhammed Ahmed and the late General Gordon 'of Khartoum.’
+As a diplomat's wife in Jerusalem, Finn learned Arabic by asking her Dragoman for ten Arabic words each day, putting one on the fingers of each hand.
+In later life asked to translate the correspondence in Arabic dialect between the Mahdi Muhammed Ahmed and the late General Gordon 'of Khartoum.'

 In November 1849 she helped to establish the Jerusalem Literary Society to explore the natural and ancient history of the region objectively and free from religious controversy.
 The Finns who had formed a library of a thousand volumes and a small museum, would take advantage of the Saturday, on which no Jewish business could be carried out, to ride out into the countryside in search of antiquities and there make valuable discoveries.

 Many eminent travellers attended meetings of the Jerusalem Literary Society, news of which attracted the notice of Albert, Prince Consort, George Hamilton-Gordon, 4th Earl of Aberdeen and the Archbishop of Canterbury.
 During these years Finn became one of the first modern Europeans to be given permission to visit the Temple Mount and Dome of the Rock.

-Elizabeth Finn contributed as a pioneer of photography helping bring the newly invented art to the region and, also supporting indigenous photographers such as Mendel John Diness.
+Finn contributed as a pioneer of photography helping bring the newly invented art to the region and, also supporting photographers such as Mendel John Diness, who was born in Odessa, moved to Palestine, and converted from Judaism to Christianity.
 When King Edward VII visited Jerusalem in April 1862, Finn took a photograph of him near a tree described as the "pine tree of Godfrey de Bouillon."
 It is included in a bound album of early photographs of the Holy Land taken by her, now preserved at Yad Ben Zvi in Jerusalem.